Chocolate Caramel Pretzel Bark

 • Pour melted chocolate over pretzels and spread out to form and even layer.

-• Place unwrapped caramels and milk in a small glass bowl.
+• Place 19 unwrapped caramels and 1 Tablespoon milk or cream in a small glass bowl.
 Melt on high in 30 second intervals until mixture is hot throughout, and the caramel is mostly melted.
 Stir until the mixture is completely smooth, then drizzle over the bark.
 The chocolate doesn't have to be set before drizzling on the caramel.

 • Refrigerate for 10-15 minutes to set completely, then cut into pieces and serve.